Flor91/Data-Structures-and-Algorithms/data-structures/data-structures.md

 ![Array](assets/array-2.png)

-Array is a container which can hold a fix number of items and these items should be of the same type.
+Array is a container which can hold a fix number of items and these items should be of the same type, in a specific order.

-An **array** is a number of elements in a specific order, typically all of the same type. *Elements* are accessed using an integer index to specify which element is required.
+*Elements* are accessed using an integer index to specify which element is required.
 Typical implementations allocate contiguous memory words for the elements of arrays.
 Arrays may be fixed-length or resizable.

 Collection of items stored at contiguous memory locations.

-The idea is to store multiple items of the same type together.
-This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).
+Array is a data structure used to store homogeneous elements at contiguous locations.
+Size of an array must be provided before storing data.

 *Advantages of using arrays:*